 Laleh Jalali has over 25 years of experience as a U.S. patent attorney, including patent prosecution, patent portfolio management, patent analysis in the context of offensive and defensive patent assertions, patent pageants and patent licensing negotiations.
-She is familiar with a wide array of technologies, including wireless standards (LTE, 5G (NR), WiFi, WiFi Aware, Passpoint, mmWave, wireless power, to name a few), wireless platforms and implementations, artificial intelligence and machine learning, Internet-Of-Things, data center, computer hardware and software including computer architecture, semiconductor technologies including transistor process flow and packaging, graphics, and medical devices.
+She is familiar with a wide array of technologies, including wireless standards (LTE, 5G (NR), WiFi, WiFi Aware, Passpoint, mmWave, wireless power, to name a few), wireless platforms and implementations, artificial intelligence and machine learning, federated learning in mobile edge networks, Internet-Of-Things, data center, computer hardware and software including computer architecture, semiconductor technologies including transistor process flow and packaging, graphics, and medical devices.

 Laleh came to Alliance IP, LLC with over thirteen years of patent prosecution experience at well-respected law firms, and with twelve years of experience as in-house senior counsel of a large multi-national high-tech corporation.

 In her in-house position, she fulfilled various roles, a most recent one of which included serving as Group Counsel to manage a team to develop and hone a large portfolio of global assets related to wireless connectivity standards.
 In this capacity, Laleh devised and implemented strategies for harvesting wireless inventions and for drafting effective standard essential and implementation-related claims related to the same.
 As in-house counsel, she further acted as a legal team lead on several patent assertions involving patent pageants and licensing negotiations, and additionally prepared and prosecuted over 100 patent applications.